raydac/gosdk-wrapper-maven-plugin/README.md

 # Add to a Maven project

-The plugin doesn't provide any packaging so you should use one of regular packaging like `jar`.
+The plugin doesn't provide any packaging so you should use one of regular packaging like `pom` (if you use `jar` then maven injects a lot of default calls for Java specific plugins).
 Just add into the maven pom.xml build section

 ```xml